dgarnitz/vectorflow/README.md

 ```

 # How to Run Locally
 The api and the worker each have their own virtual environments which you must set up - `python -m venv venv  `.
 Install the `requirements.txt` for each app into the venv.
+Run both from the `src` directory.

-The api can be run locally with `python app.py` in the `api` directory.
+The api can be run locally with `python api/app.py`.
 You must set the following environment variable:
 ```
 INTERNAL_API_KEY
 ```

-The worker can be run with `python worker/worker.py` in the `src` directory.
+The worker can be run with `python worker/worker.py`.
 You must set the follow environment variables:
 ```
 INTERNAL_API_KEY
 API_REQUEST_URL